 To make the coconut paste:

-1. Place 1 1/2 cup of the shredded coconut into a food processor, pulse a few times and process for about 6 minutes until you get a white paste which will appear smooth but will have a slightly grainy texture.
+• Place 1½ cups of the shredded coconut into the food processor, pulse a few times, and process for about 6 minutes until you have a smooth paste whith a slightly grainy texture.
 Scrape the walls of the food processor bowl with a spatula as needed.
-Refer to the blog post for the step-by-step photos and instructions.

 To make the coconut mixture: